-In this stanza the lyrical voice calls to the sleep once again.
+In this stanza, the lyrical voice calls to the sleep once again.
 However, this time the lyrical voice is more direct and expresses a concrete wish.
 Here, the voice asks to be put to sleep by the gentle manners of the dream.
 Notice the relationship of being put to sleep and the “hymn” and the “lulling charities”.
-Furthermore, the sleep is evoked here as a metaphor of death.
+Furthermore, the sleep is evoked here as a metaphor for death.
 The lyrical voice is a passive agent who waits for the sleep to take him in that compassionate and tender scenario.
-Also take into account the integration of religion in that “Amen”.
+Also, take into account the integration of religion in that “Amen”.

 Then save me, or the passed day will shine

 Upon my pillow, breeding many woes,-

 Save me from curious Conscience, that still lords